kaikue/MagicOfTheStars/README.md

 ### Movement
 - Climb up ground tiles if player is more than halfway up tile and has free space above it?
-- Take velocity of moving platforms
-	- should add velocity of platform after jump?
-	- moving platform nodes
-	- use most recent last platform to have player standing mostly on it (currently sticks on corner of player)
+- Moving platform- use most recent last platform to have player standing mostly on it (currently sticks on corner of player)
 - Conveyors
 - Make roll depend on how long you hold the trigger- is there a limit?
 - Hitsnapping